-The ‘Peter Manschot’ fund has one main goal: Supporting the FM-training in LRCs
+The main goal of the ‘Peter Manschot’ fund is: Supporting the FM-training in LRCs

 The PM-fund accepts gifts and assigned money donated to promote FM-training programs in low resource countries.
 The focus is on capacity building i.e. supporting students, help with staff/ faculty for the training, help with organising training courses and stimulating research.
 The training requires a continuous input of money for the students to live, for the trainers to be paid and for materials, transport and overhead/ ICT.
 Since Kenya is not a preferred donor country and is not receiving money anymore from the Dutch Government it is difficult to assure a healthy funding of the training.